JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/IUA_Conference_in_Helsinki.md

 ## The Fifth Epochal Revelation: _The Urantia Book_

 Regarding the succession of Epochal Revelations, we are told that Urantia is a decimal planet and subject to experiments.
-We are also told that our unfortunate world has suffered from betrayal, impatience, and quarantine and therefore we know that _“Urantia is not proceeding in the normal order.”_ [[UB 52:6.1](/en/The_Urantia_Book/52#p6_1)].
+We are also told that our unfortunate world has suffered from betrayal, impatience, and quarantine and therefore we know that _“Urantia is not proceeding in the normal order.”_ <a id="a60_299"></a>[[UB 52:6.1](/en/The_Urantia_Book/52#p6_1)].

 I guess the spiritual beings in charge of the welfare of our planet were confronted with the following problem: what sort of epochal revelation would they offer to Urantia as the fifth, keeping in mind that the first two failed, the third was an emergency revelation, and the fourth died on the cross with Jesus' teachings and became somewhat distorted and occidentalized.